I will not pretend to be a scientist.

 All that said, I was not super confident about attempting my own vodka infusions.
 And frankly, from a cost-benefit perspective, there’s no real advantage to be had.
 Flavored vodkas are a dime a dozen these days, and they’re not expensive – from the bottom shelf to the upper mids, you can find any flavor from pomegranate to cake (???).
 Even the snooty Ketel One has given a nod to the common drinker and put forth a citrus offering.
 But there’s something just a little creepy, almost Wonka-esque, about a perfectly clear liquid tasting like pomegranates or cake without color, or an ingredient list, or any other idea how it got that way.
 So, cost analysis be damned, I set out to attempt to flavor my own vodkas with things you can’t find at the ABC store.
 I learned a lot from my first few experiments, and you can look for a post soon with overall guidelines for DIY infusions.
 This particular one (my second at-home infusion) was so good that I couldn’t wait to share.
 With the few required ingredients, a glass jar, and a little bit of patience, you’ll have a uniquely flavored liquor that makes a great gift, or is perfect for entertaining.

-On the third day, zest the tangerines, using either a microplane zester or a vegetable peeler – you want about two tablespoons of zest.
-Be sure to avoid any pith (the bitter, white part of the rind will absolutely destroy your infusion – if you want bitter and white, watch Fox News).
+- On the third day, zest the tangerines, using either a microplane zester or a vegetable peeler – you want about two tablespoons of zest.
+Be sure to avoid any pith (the bitter, white part of the rind will absolutely destroy your infusion).
 Add the zest to the jar with the vodka and vanilla bean and stir to submerge.